ionic-team/ionic-learn/content/formulas/nav-bar-vs-header-bar.md

 ### Navigate... this way

 Our app is now getting more complicated.
-We now want to dive into a detail view to find more information about prior screens, add detail pages to the detail pages, and other things that makes for a useful app.
+We now want to dive into a detail view to find more information about prior screens, add detail pages to the detail pages, and other things that make for a useful app.
 To do this, we refactor our codebase to a simple implemetation of `ion-nav-view`:

 ~~~html
 <body ng-app="ionicApp">